 Revenue is recognized when the risks and rewards specified in each individual contract with customers are transferred.
 The Company recognizes revenue depending on the various sales terms in each individual contract with customers to ensure the significant risks and rewards of ownership have been transferred.
+Revenue before and after the balance sheet date may not be recorded in the correct period.
 Therefore, the accuracy and appropriateness of revenue recognition is a key matter when conducting our audit.